Shanzey22/Gadget-Trade-Hub/README.md

 In conclusion, electronic gadgets, including smartwatches,smartphones,ipad,tablets,laptop,earbuds,etc have become an essential part of our daily lives, offering us convenience, productivity, entertainment, health and fitness, safety, and security.
 However, we must also be aware of the challenges and concerns that come with the use of these gadgets, such as digital addiction, cyberbullying, a sedentary lifestyle, privacy concerns, and environmental impact.
 By using these gadgets responsibly and mindfully, we can enjoy their benefits while minimizing their negative impact on our lives and the environment.

 # Contribution🤝
-Shanzey Shaikh - index page,sell page,navbar
+Shanzey Shaikh - index page,sell page,navbar.
-Lokesh Manapure - login page,signup page,forget page,compare devices
+Lokesh Manapure - login page,signup page,forget page,compare devices.
-Vedika Yadav - our store page,Refurbished page
+Vedika Yadav - our store page,Refurbished page.
-Prerna Barde - Help page,near by stores
+Prerna Barde - Help page,near by stores.
-Pratik Barbudhe - Repair page,Footer
+Pratik Barbudhe - Repair page,Footer.
-Alfesh Abdul - Reviews & comment page,
+Alfesh Abdul - Reviews & comment page.
-Sahil Gondhe - Buy page
+Sahil Gondhe - Buy page.
-Vedant Vedant - about us page,contact us page
+Vedant Vedant - about us page,contact us page.
-Pranjal Tekale - Our Team member page
+Pranjal Tekale - Our Team member page.
-Pooja Walekar - Trending articles page
+Pooja Walekar - Trending articles page.